HazyInk/Single-Card/README.md

 # Single Card
-*Was allowed to resubmit by tony this morning durring class*
+*Was allowed to resubmit by tony this morning during class*

 ## Web Page Construction Fundamentals (CPNT-260-A)